 Everything you do as a content or copywriter is to provoke a desired response from the audience – usually to buy something.
 You are a providing a service to boost the profits of the company.

 Does that sound a bit cold and joyless?
-Yes.
+Maybe.
 Sorry.

 The problem for fiction writers

-You spend all day writing, most of it about the dullest things imaginable, so it makes sense that the last thing you’d want to do when you go home is write more.
+So the reality is: You spend all day writing, most of it about the dullest things imaginable, so it makes sense that the last thing you’d want to do when you go home is write more.
+This can take a toll on your fiction writing, you know the stuff you actually want to do.

 I don’t know what it is, but I’m really trying to give it a go, hence why I’ve started this blog back up.